ARPAHLS/web3-asp/README.md

 > Privacy-first Web3 security analysis powered by on-device AI and real-time threat intelligence

-**Version**: 0.3.8 | **Status**: ✅ Production Ready | **Last Updated**: October 26, 2025
+**Version**: 0.3.9 | **Status**: ✅ Production Ready | **Last Updated**: October 30, 2025

 Web3 ASP (H3 Aspis) is a Chrome extension that provides real-time security analysis of smart contracts and wallet addresses as you browse the Web3.
-Using GoPlus Security API for threat detection and Google Chrome's built-in Gemini Nano AI for intelligent summaries, Web3 ASP protects your privacy while keeping you safe.
+Using GoPlus Security API for threat detection and Google Chrome's built-in Gemini Nano AI for intelligent summaries, Web3 ASP is completely local-first with no cloud dependencies - protecting your privacy while keeping you safe.

 <p align="center">
   <img src="icons/logo300x100.png" alt="H3 Aspis Logo" width="300" height="100">